Inspiring graphic design trends and tools expected for 2023

 On the AI side, a lot of creations or development, whether you are for or against, you have to admit that these tools are coming in force… with controversy (especially on copyright) but also a few hopes…

-To be continued: ChatGPT (conversational chat able to perform research, write content, correct code, etc.), Whisper (voice recognition), OpenAI Codex (translates language into code), GitHub Copilot (translates language into code), InstructGPT (generates text by following instructions), Text-to-product (designing products from text), AI slides (different tools for creating presentations), DALL.e 2 (creating images from text), Midjourney (creating images from text), Stable Diffusion (creating images from text), Runway videos (video editing tool), Email AI, AI chrome extensions, Replit Ghostwriter, No-code AI app builders…
+ChatGPT (conversational chat able to perform research, write content, correct code, etc.), Whisper (voice recognition), OpenAI Codex (translates language into code), GitHub Copilot (translates language into code), InstructGPT (generates text by following instructions), Text-to-product (designing products from text), AI slides (different tools for creating presentations), DALL.e 2 (creating images from text), Midjourney (creating images from text), Stable Diffusion (creating images from text), RoomGPT (generate dream rooms), Runway videos (video editing tool), Email AI, AI chrome extensions, Replit Ghostwriter, No-code AI app builders…

-That’s all, thank you for having gone through these lists to the end.
+That’s all folks, thank you for having gone through these lists to the end.
 If you have a remark, a question, please leave a comment… Cheers.